Ovary: Microanatomy

-The surface of the ovaries is covered with a membrane consisting of a lining of simple cuboidal-to-columnar shaped mesothelium, called the germinal epithelium.
+The surface of the ovaries is covered with ovarian surface epithelium, also called germinal epithelium, a membrane consisting of a lining of simple cuboidal-to-columnar shaped mesothelium.

 Micrograph of the ovarian cortex from a rhesus monkey showing several round follicles embedded in a matrix of stromal cells.
-A secondary follicle sectioned through the nucleus of an oocyte is at the upper left, and earlier stage follicles are at the lower right.
+A secondary follicle sectioned through the nucleus of an oocyte is at the upper left, and earlier-stage follicles are at the lower right.
 The tissue was stained with the dyes hematoxylin and eosin.

-The outer layer is the ovarian cortex, consisting of ovarian follicles and stroma in between them.
-Included in the follicles are the cumulus oophorus, membrana granulosa (and the granulosa cells inside it), corona radiata, zona pellucida, and primary oocyte.
-Theca of follicle, antrum and liquor folliculi are also contained in the follicle.
-Also in the cortex is the corpus luteum derived from the follicles.
-The innermost layer is the ovarian medulla.
+The outer layer is the ovarian cortex, consisting of ovarian follicles and peripheral stroma in between them.
+Each follicle contains a primary oocyte.
+At various stages of folliculogenesis in the reproductive cycle the follicles may include layers of granulosa cells in the membrana granulosa, granulosa cells of the cumulus oophorus, and its inner layer of corona radiata, the zona pellucida, internal and external cell layers of the theca, and follicular fluid.
+The corpus luteum are the remains of the follicle after ovulation.
+The innermost region of the ovary is the ovarian medulla.
 It can be hard to distinguish between the cortex and medulla, but follicles are usually not found in the medulla.

-Follicular cells are flat epithelial cells that originate from surface epithelium covering the ovary.
-They are surrounded by granulosa cells that have changed from flat to cuboidal and proliferated to produce a stratified epithelium.
+Pre-granulosa cells also known as follicular cells are those outer squamous epithelial cells of the follicle that change to cuboidal granulosa cells.

 The ovary also contains blood vessels and lymphatics.

+Development

+The ovaries develop in early embryogenesis from the genital ridge, following sexual differentiation.
+The sex of an organism is determined at the time of fertilization, but differentiation only takes place around six weeks later.